YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 Financing The Business Purchase

-One key advantage of government loans is the ability for buyers to access a competitive interest rate for either fixed interest rates or variable rates based on formula over Canada's prime rate.
-Franchise financing is a popular use of the program.
+One key advantage of government loans is the ability for buyers to access a competitive interest rate, either fixed or variable, based on a formula over Canada's prime rate.
+Franchise financing is a popular program.

 Government financing is also available for startup loans.

-3. Bank Loan/term loans -traditional term loans are a strong choice for non-SBA business acquisition loans.
-You can acquire a term loan from a large number of lenders online, including banks, credit unions and online lenders.
+3. Bank Loan/term loans -traditional term loans are a strong choice for non-SBL Government loan business acquisitions.
+You can acquire a term loan from many lenders online, including banks, credit unions and online lenders.

-The term loan structure is a lump sum acquisition loan and repayments are in fixed installments for the duration of the loan - unlike revolving credit lines that fluctuate and are drawn down based on day-to-day needs.
-Term loans for buying a business will come with the best interest rates and good business scores as well as personal credit scores of the owner are a must.
+The term loan structure is a lump sum acquisition loan, and repayments are in fixed installments for the duration of the loan—unlike revolving credit lines, which fluctuate and are drawn down based on day-to-day needs.
+Term loans for buying a business will come with the best interest rates, and the owner's good business and personal credit scores are a must.

-Most term loans are secured by a general security agreement on all the assets of the business as well as personal guarantees of the owner - Financials of the business will have to demonstrate the ability to repay the loan - which in a business purchase typically is a 5-year term structure.
+Most term loans are secured by a general security agreement on all the business's assets and the owner's personal guarantees.
+The business's financials must demonstrate the ability to repay the loan, which typically has a 5-year term structure for a business purchase.
 Banks provide online banking and business cards with many of their financial products.

-Bridge financing solutions provide short-term liquidity as a buyer searches for more permanent funding - The business continues on a day-to-day basis while the long-term financing search continues - Asset-based loan solutions are the most typical funding sources for overcoming short-term capital needs and challenges.
+Bridge financing solutions provide short-term liquidity as a buyer searches for more permanent funding - The business continues daily while the long-term financing search continues - Asset-based loan solutions are the most typical funding sources for overcoming short-term capital needs and challenges.

 5. Cash flow loans / Mezzanine financing - secured/unsecured business acquisition loans

-Cash flow financing solutions are a solid acquisition tool for firms that are less capital intensive or asset-based and in many cases where intangible assets are on the balance sheet to a larger degree - For this method of financing the firm must demonstrate profit and cash flow to service debt based on solid financials and an experienced management team.
+Cash flow financing solutions are a solid acquisition tool for firms that are less capital-intensive or asset-based and, in many cases, where intangible assets are on the balance sheet to a greater degree.
+For this method of financing, the firm must demonstrate profit and cash flow to service debt based on solid financials and an experienced management team.

 6. Seller financing/vendor takeback / Management buyouts